 Add a price

-The Price field allows you to charge a fee for a booking, or to capture credit card details (but not the 3 digit Credit Verification Value codes).
+The Price field allows you to charge a fee for a booking.
 By clicking Setup pricing you can create advanced pricing rules that change the price based on particular conditions.
 This is discussed in detail under Adding payment to your schedule.

 Test the scheduling process from a client’s perspective to make sure it behaves as expected.
 You will need to switch between administrator and user access, which is discussed in more detail under Testing the schedule you created.
 You can add lessons as a user and delete them once you have checked that the appointment schedule works.

 Every schedule has its own web address, which can be viewed under Overview.
 If you want to direct a client straight to a specific schedule, you can copy/paste this link to an email or SMS.

 Once you are happy with the way your online booking system looks and have tested it to ensure that it behaves as expected for someone visiting your schedule, you are ready to direct people to it.

 There are a few ways you can share your schedule:

 - Put a link on your site that redirects people to your schedule